Developing applications with GStreamer

 setup.pyscript.
 Once the initial meson configure stage has passed, you can enter an uninstalled environment by running

 ninja uninstalledin the build directory.
-This will make sure tools and plugin from the uninstalled build tree will be used.
+This will make sure tools and plugins from the uninstalled build tree are used.
 Any problems, let us know.

-gst-uninstalledscript.
-Running this script, you'll be in an environment where the uninstalled tools and plugins will be used by default.
+create-uninstalled.shand follow its instructions to gain access to an environment where uninstalled GStreamer tools and plugins are used by default.
 Also,

 Multiple uninstalled setups can be used in parallel, e.g. one for the latest stable branch and one for git master.
 Have a look at the gst-uninstalled script to see how it determines which environment is used.